 Still stumped?
 Here are a few more suggestions:

 - Body Spray.
 Teens are all into their looks and how they smell.
-Buying a small bottle of cologne is something they will appreciate and actually use!
+Buying a small bottle of cologne is something they will appreciate and use!

 - Sunglasses.
 With warmer summer months just ahead, buy a pair of inexpensive sunglasses.